Groundbreaking ceremony marks start of university’s east end transformation project | The Source | Washington University in St. Louis

-Washington University in St. Louis is embarking on a major transformation of the east end of its Danforth Campus and will mark the start of the construction with a ceremonial groundbreaking at 4 p.m.
-Friday, May 5.
+Washington University in St. Louis is embarking on a major transformation of the east end of its Danforth Campus.
+A ceremonial groundbreaking was held May 5 to recognize the generous donors who made the project possible and to mark the planned start of construction May 22.

-Considered the university’s largest capital investment in the Danforth Campus recent history, the project will include the addition of three new academic buildings to support the university’s core missions of teaching and research; an expansion of the Mildred Lane Kemper Art Museum; two new multi-use facilities; an underground parking garage; and an expansive new park that better connects academic programs and provides a more inviting, relaxed gathering place for the university community and campus visitors.
+The university’s largest capital investment ever on the Danforth Campus, the project will include the addition of three new academic buildings to support the university’s core missions of teaching and research; an expansion of the Mildred Lane Kemper Art Museum; two new multiuse facilities; an underground parking garage; and an expansive new park that better connects academic programs and provides a more inviting, relaxed gathering place for the university community and campus visitors.

 The majority of the work is scheduled to be completed in 2019.

+Among the participants in the groundbreaking ceremony was Chancellor Mark S. Wrighton, who referred to the project as “a doorway to the future of Washington University.”

+“This monumental undertaking embraces our historical tradition and sets the course for the next era of academic achievement at Washington University,” Wrighton said.
+“It will foster multidisciplinary collaboration among schools and departments, serve the needs of our students, faculty and visitors, and create an iconic new entrance that will welcome everyone to the Danforth Campus.”

-Participating in the ceremony will be Chancellor Mark S. Wrighton; Life Trustees Stephen F. Brauer and John F. McDonnell, MBA ’14; Trustee Andrew E. Newman; and senior Shoshanah M. Shanes, Arts & Sciences, Class of 2017.
+Also addressing the approximately 1,000 guests at the groundbreaking ceremony were life trustees Stephen F. Brauer and John F. McDonnell, MBA ’14; trustee Andrew E. Newman; and senior Shoshanah M. Shanes, of Arts & Sciences.

 - Trustee Donald A. Jubel, BS ’73;